Polymer/old-docs-site/docs/polymer/touch.md

 For example, a simple finger paint app needs plenty of work to behave correctly with mouse and touch:

-Current platforms that implement touch events also provide mouse events for backward compatibility; however, only a subset of mouse events are fired and the semantics are changed.

 - Mouse events are only fired after the touch sequence ends.
 - Mouse events are not fired on elements without a click event handler.
 One must be attached by default, or directly on the element with “onclick”.